Health care workers and long-term care facility residents should get Covid-19 vaccine first, CDC vaccine advisers say - KVIA

 “Long term care facility residents are defined as adults who reside in facilities that provide a variety of services, including medical and personal care, to persons who are unable to live independently,” the CDC said.

-“Health care personnel are defined as paid and unpaid persons serving in health care settings who have the potential for direct or indirect exposure or infectious materials.”

-The CDC says long-term care facility residents account for 6% of coronavirus cases and 40% of coronavirus deaths in the United States.
+These very frail people account for 40% of coronavirus deaths in the US and the ACIP committee members felt strongly they need to be protected.
+So far, the CDC’s Sara Oliver told the meeting, 100,000 long term care facility residents have died from Covid-19.

+ACIP members also agreed it would be efficient to vaccinate the staff working in nursing homes and similar long term care facilities and the residents at the same time.

+And no one had doubts about the need to protect health care workers.
 More than 240,000 health care workers have been infected with coronavirus and 858 have died, the CDC says.

+“Anybody that works within a health care institution that could have contact with an individual who has Covid should receive vaccination,” Romero told CNN before the meeting started.
+“That includes individuals such as the persons delivering food, those persons in housekeeping who rapidly turn over rooms in the emergency room or who perform cleaning in the patient’s rooms.
+Those individuals will be included.”

+Just before the vote, the American Health Care Association and National Center for Assisted Living released a report showing nursing homes have recorded their highest weekly count of coronavirus cases since the spring.

 The single vote against the recommendation came from Dr. Helen Keipp Talbot of Vanderbilt University, who said she was worried that the vaccine had not been studied in residents of long-term care facilities.